go-masonry/mortar/wiki/config.md

 ## Mortar Keys

-Mortar expects different keys in it's configuration map to enable or configure different abilities.
+Mortar expects different keys in its configuration map to enable or configure different abilities.
 In [this](../mortar/keys.go) file we try to show what the configuration map should look like and expose all the keys.

 ## Config format